prope012/Adaptive-Design-Evaluation/README.md

 # Title of paper:
- Alternative Models and Randomization Techniques for Bayesian Outcome Adaptive Randomization with Binary Outcomes in the ARREST Trial
+ Alternative Models and Randomization Techniques for Bayesian Outcome Adaptive Randomization with Binary Outcomes

 # Purpose of the .R files
 These programs facilitate implementing the simulation study performed in the aforementioned paper as well as generating a randomization schedule using a chosen probability model and randomization method.